Convergence Analysis of Fixed Point Chance Constrained Optimal Power Flow Problems: Conclusion

+\jbbR{Since the analysis is general, it applies basically to all fixed point algorithms which iteratively re-solve power optimization problems parameterized by a sequence of constraint tightenings, $\boldsymbol{\lambda}^{(k)}$.
+Therefore, in future work one can apply the analysis to the convergence of fixed point approaches for variations such as Robust AC Optimal Power flows, High Voltage Direct Current lines or similar problems.
+The decomposition of the upper bound in \eqref{eq:upperbound} is already detailed.
+Yet, new work can tighten this upper bound with sharped estimates for the constants, and particularly the constant $K_x$.}

-This article develops a chance constrained AC optimal power flow model, in which the objective function only depends on deterministic variables and therefore enables immediate interpretation of the optimal function values.
-By linearizing the stochastic variables, a deterministic nonlinear optimization problem is described in lieu of the probabilistic one.
-Because solving the reformulated optimization problem is computationally challenging, we analyze the convergence criteria for a fixed point algorithm that solves a sequence of modified AC optimal power flow problems and enables scaling to larger network sizes.
-The analysis connects the model's variance of the uncertainty and the constraint probabilities to the convergence properties of the algorithm.
-In numerical experiments, we compare the fixed point iteration to directly solving the reformulated problem and test the method on IEEE problems, including a network with over 9000 nodes. \jbb{Certainly our bounds are quite conservative in this version.
-However, this the first attempt at proving convergence of the approach.} \jbbo{Since iteratively resolving a sequence of tractable optimization problems (by holding specific nonlinear terms fixed) has been very effective on a variety of power systems applications, our analysis of such a fixed point method lays the ground for the convergence criteria of new future algorithms in this category.}
+In sum, this article describes a chance constrained AC optimal power flow model with only deterministic variables in the objective, which thus enables immediate interpretation of the optimal function values.
+By linearizing the stochastic variables, a deterministic nonlinear optimization problem is obtained in lieu of the probabilistic one.
+Because solving the reformulated optimization problem is computationally challenging, we \jbbR{develop} and analyze the convergence criteria for a fixed point algorithm that solves a sequence of modified AC optimal power flow problems and scales to larger network sizes.
+The analysis connects the variance of uncertainty and constraint probabilities to the convergence properties of the algorithm.
+In numerical experiments, we compare the fixed point iteration to directly solving the reformulated problem and test the method on IEEE problems, including a network with over 9000 nodes. \jbb{Certainly our bounds are quite conservative in this version, however this is the first attempt at proving convergence of the approach.} \jbbR{This opens up future work, since iteratively resolving a sequence of tractable optimization problems (by holding specific nonlinear terms fixed) has been very effective on a variety of power systems applications.}